BerndiVader/MythicMobsExtension/README.md

 			+ pfoff=value(0.0 default) The front offset of the object.
 A value of -1.0 is about the center of the caster mob.
 			+ targetable=true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters.
 			+ eyedir=true/false(default) If eyedir is used.
 The projectile do not need a target.
 It will be shoot in the entities look direction.
+			+ invis=true/false(default) to apply invisible to the projectile.

 		- mythicorbitalprojectiles:
 			+ pfacedir=true/false(default) Projectile object will face in movement direction.
 			+ targetable=true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters.
 			+ the owner of the orbital projectile will be set to its caster.
+			+ tag=value If used this tag will be parsed and added as metatag to the orbitalentity.
+			+ invis=true/false(default) to apply invisible to the projectile.

 	### ItemProjectile:
 		Shoot any Item.
 Use it like the original MythicMobs projectile mechanic.
 In addition use pitem or pobject to choose any droppable item.